Why most Australians will retire poor

 By investing in property in high growth areas and off the plan, you can benefit from higher capital growth as well as potentially make money due to longer settlement times, without you having to start paying a mortgage.

-If you want to avoid retiring poor and willing to take action today then our team of expert Property Consultants at iBuyNew can assist you with building a successful property portfolio.
+Get in touch If you want to avoid retiring poor and willing to take action today then our team of expert Property Consultants at iBuyNew can assist you with building a successful property portfolio.
 This will not only help you retire comfortably, but could also see you retiring earlier, depending on how old you are when you start investing.
 Sounds great, doesn’t it?

 Don’t leave it too late and end up with the misfortune of living in hardship.
 Start planning the retirement you deserve today with the aid of property.